rlnilsen/libretro_nestopia/README.md

 # libretro_nestopia_tetris

-A snapshot of the nametable will be saved in folder c:\nestetris at every Tetris game start and game over.
+Modification of the Nestopia libretro core.
+A snapshot of the screen (in form of a nametable dump) will be saved in folder c:\nestetris\ at every Tetris game start and game over.